Contrast enhancement for UV images using HDR

 HDR check

 If the HDR check fails, the colours are not displayed in their full luminance.
-Even if the display of HDR images works, the enable-experimental-web-platform-features flag (chrome://flags#enable-experimental-web-platform-features) must still be activated in Chrome.
+Even if the display of HDR images works, the HDR support for the canvas element needs the browser flag enable-experimental-web-platform-features to be enabled.
+For example, open “chrome://flags#enable-experimental-web-platform-features” in Chrome to activate it.

 Currently, only the intensities of the individual channels can be adjusted, but in principle significantly more parameters are conceivable.
 Therefore, the example only marginally increases readability in most settings, but makes the potential visible.